Marketing a Business in Iceland

 Iceland is renowned for its liberal and permissive society and places a strong emphasis on equality.

-Discrimination in terms of gender or religion is not welcomed and should be remembered if you are setting up a business in Iceland.
+Discrimination in terms of gender or religion is not welcomed and should be remembered if you are expanding your business in Iceland.